Poisoning in Children

 Young children are poisoned most often by things in the home.
 These include:

 Medicines.
-Blood pressure medicines, depression medicines, iron pills, and pain medicines
+Blood pressure medicines, diabetes pills, depression medicines, iron pills,

 Paints and solvents